Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

 45. A company has hundreds of VPCs in multiple AWS Regions worldwide.
 What service does AWS offer to simplify the connection management among the VPCs?
     - A. VPC Peering.
     - B. AWS Transit Gateway.
+[Transit Gateway acts as a central hub to connect multiple VPCs and on-premises networks]
     - C. Amazon Connect.
-    - D. Security Groups.
+    - D. Security Groups.[control instance level traffic]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B